craftercms/docs/source/reference/modules/deployer/index.rst

 Studio it is possible that a deployment may found a conflict, for example if a specific commit is deleted from the repository.
-In most cases Crafter Deployer should be able to detect those conflicts and solve them automatically, however if a deployment does not finish successfully you can follow the steps described in :ref:`newIa-crafter-studio-debugging-deployer-issues`
+In most cases Crafter Deployer should be able to detect those conflicts and solve them automatically, however if a deployment does not finish successfully you can follow the steps described in :ref:`crafter-studio-debugging-deployer-issues`

 .. warning::
   Changing or deleting a processed commit file could cause unchanged files to be indexed again and